mdgrs-mei/outlook-taskbar-notifier/README.md

     )
     ```

 1. Marks all as read and sends keys to an app.
-Recommended for services which have shortcut commands to their notifications page.
+Recommended for services that have shortcut commands to their notifications page.

     ``` powershell
     # Opens GitHub notifications page by sending shortcut keys to a pinned tab in Chrome.